First Woman to Lead a Major U.S. Oil Company Joins Lockheed Martin’s Board

-Vicki Hollub, the first woman to helm a major U.S. oil company, joins Lockheed Martin’s board of directors
+Vicki Hollub, the first woman to helm a major U.S. oil company, has joined Lockheed Martin’s board of directors.

 Most recently, Hollub served as Occidental’s president and COO, overseeing the company’s oil and gas, chemical and midstream operations.
 Prior to that, she was the company’s senior executive vice president, and president of Oxy Oil and Gas, responsible for operations in the United States, the Middle East region and Latin America.